JungleeAadmi/sTalk/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-16%2B-green.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-**sTalk is a fully self-hosted web application designed for private, encrypted texting and file sharing — built entirely by AI, with no human-written code.
+**sTalk is a self-hosted web application designed for private, encrypted texting and file sharing — built entirely by AI, with no human-written code.
 Host it on your own hardware to keep your conversations and data completely under your control.**

 [Features](#-features) • [Quick Install](#-quick-installation) • [Manual Setup](#-manual-installation) • [Screenshots](#-Screenshots) • [Documentation](#-documentation)